calvinlinz/world-builder/README.md

 The link for this relevant issue can be seen [here](https://gitlab.ecs.vuw.ac.nz/richeshayd/world-builder/-/issues/6).

+Please Note: This method was not used in the final product.
+As we decided on soley having a grass biome, we decided to cover the entire background with grass.

 **How will we display the corners of buildings and paths?**

 Elements such as caves and buildings should have their edges and corners displayed properly.
 The perimeter of buildings should have walls and appropriate corners at the edges.